dearestalexander/alexroan/src/posts/2025-08-08-integration.md

 ![SAP BTP - Integration Suite App](/assets/images/blog/integration/Integration-13.png)

-The steps to install and set up are covered in section 2.
+The steps to install and set up are covered in part 3.
 After the initial set up you can navigate to the application.

 ![SAP Intelligent Suite](/assets/images/blog/integration/Integration-14.png)